 - Go to the line and wait

-- Do the purchase and pack the grocery
+- Make the purchase and pack the grocery

 - Walk to the grocery to her car

 The scenarios section includes the experience associated with each of the above sub-tasks.
-The scenarios clearly describe the situation associated with each sub-task.
-For example, in the first sub-task, Sarah drives to the from work to the grocery and park her car in the parking area.
+The scenarios clearly describe the situation related to each sub-task.
+For example, in the first sub-task, Sarah drives from work to the grocery and parks her car in the parking area.
 Then, she enters the grocery store doors.
-The same applies to the rest of the sub-tasks as highlighted in the figure above.
+The same applies to the rest of the sub-tasks, as the figure above highlights.

 Step 4: Considerations

-At this stage, the consumer thinks in solutions or share ideas about who she or he think this problem can be solved.
+At this stage, the consumer thinks of solutions or shares ideas about how they believe this problem can be solved.
 These considerations are considered in the function section of the task analysis grid.
-For example, in sub-task number 4, Sarah would like to see a screen that can direct here to the checkout point that has fewer consumers standing in the line.
+For example, in sub-task number 4, Sarah wants to see a screen that can direct her to the checkout point with fewer consumers standing in line.

 The pain points can be detected based on the sub-tasks.
-In our example, In sub-task 1, Sarah doesn’t have any idea about how busy will the store to predict the time that she will take inside.
-In Sub-task 3, Sarah can’t identify which checkout point has the shortest line.
+In our example, In sub-task 1, Sarah needs to know how busy the store will be to predict the time she will take inside.
+In Sub-task 3, Sarah needs help identifying which checkout point has the shortest line.

 Step 6: Functionality

-At this point, we need to translate the above data into prioritized functions that can be shared with the design team.
-In the first sub-task when Sarah access the grocery store doors, a screen can be installed to display the capacity of the store and the current number of the consumers already in the store.
+We need to translate the above data into prioritised functions to share with the design team.
+In the first sub-task, when Sarah accesses the grocery store doors, a screen can be installed to display the store’s capacity and the current number of consumers already in the store.

-The task analysis grid is completed based on the above steps until all the functions are defined and prioritized then it can be assigned to the team members.
-Below is another example of the task analysis grid used to improve the voice mail service by Comcast.
+The task analysis grid is completed based on the above steps until all the functions are defined and prioritised.
+Then, it can be assigned to the team members.

-The task analysis grid is one of the efficient tools that can be used to address service design challenges by providing a deep understanding of the consumer behavior, their experience, and pains.
-While the usage of project requirement can lead to misunderstanding between the design team and stakeholders, the take analysis grid provides a visual to the situation, the tasks that need to be completed and allow the design team to prioritize the based on its contribution to solving the service design problem in order to achieve an improved consumer experience.
+The task analysis grid is one of the efficient tools that can address service design challenges by providing a deep understanding of consumer behaviour, their experience, and their pains.
+While the usage of project requirement can lead to misunderstanding between the design team and stakeholders, the take analysis grid provides a visual of the situation and the tasks that need to be completed and allow the design team to prioritise them based on their contribution to solving the service design problem to achieve an improved consumer experience.